dossyb/bookish/README.md

 * Create new favicon.
 * Add error handling and edge case handling.
 * Add sorting functionality.
-* Add input validation for cover upload
+* Add input validation for cover upload.
 * Fix styling of summary in book details for books added via form.
 * Make categories clickable in book-details which has the same filtering functionality as the side-panel.
-* Add ability to update star rating (change does not need to persist).
 * Add spines to each book in books.json and modify new book form to allow upload.
 * Add book cover animation functionality to the homepage view (arrows on shelf divider).
 * Change the "Go back" button so it returns to homepage view at the same scroll point. (remember how far the user scrolled down the page)
 * Add more details to book object such as new book form fields, page count etc.
 * Expand book details page functionality.
+* Add an edit page similar to the new book form that allows a user to edit the book details.
+* Add ability to delete a book from the user's bookshelf.
-* Add cookies!
+* Add cookies to remember user settings
 * Add a back-end (at least a DB).
 * Add user account functionality and authentication
+* Add social media elements such as being able to view other user's bookshelves and interact with them in some form.